shouryashashank/Trackster/README.md

 ## Disclaimer
 **Support the Artists**: This tool is intended for personal use only.
-Please support the artists by purchasing their music or streaming it through official channels. 💖🎶
+Please support the artists by purchasing their music or streaming it through official channels. 💖🎶 if you use this software obtained from any source it is preasumed that you own the music you are downloading
 ---

 Enjoy your music with Trackster! 🎉🎵